 Microgreens, by contrast, are baby plants, ready to eat in 10-21 days.
 They’re grown in soil and benefit from the light, ventilation, and nutrients from their growing environment.
 They’re harvested once they’ve developed their first set of true leaves, which often happens when they’ve reached 5-8 cm in height.
 Because they’re grown with ventilation, soil and light, their risk of holding bacteria that could make us sick is drastically lower.

 Unfortunately, buying microgreens can be expensive.
 One tray of microgreens for sale can go for anywhere from $30-$50!
-Luckily, microgreens are super easy and inexpensive to grow on your own.
+Luckily, growing your own microgreens is a super easy and inexpensive gardening project you can even do indoors!”

 How to Grow Microgreens